bucketplus/ca-control-api-nodejs/Readme.md

 * `ca.getWriteSignedUrlForFolder(folderPathParam, filename)` - return signed url for a file to write in specified cloud path.

-* `ca.uploadFileToFolder(localFilePath, contentType, folderPathParam, filename)` - uploads a specified local file to the specified file name in the cloud folder path.
+* `ca.uploadFileToFolder(localFilePath, folderPathParam, filename)` - uploads a specified local file to the specified file name in the cloud folder path.

 * `ca.writeFileToFolder(content, folderPathParam, filename)` -writes content to the specified file name in the cloud folder path.
 Recommended for small files, e.g. text and image files.